 Beak, horn, muzzle, proboscis, sneezer, sniffer, snout, whiffer, snuffer, or schnoz, call it what you will, the nose does a lot more than just make bogies and snot.

-So let’s take a guide tour through the snotter.
+So let’s take a guided tour through the snotter.

 Nostrils are the holes in the front of your face.
 They go straight back, and not up as you’d think.
 They’re separated by a wall called the nasal septum.
 Lining the nose are bumpy bits called conchae or turbinates, and there are three of those.
 These mix up the air a little bit, make the flow of air turbulent, which means bumpy.
 This shakes the air up, and makes anything trapped in the air, like dust, or pollen, bump into the side walls of the nose and stick to the surface.
 The lining of the nose is called mucousa, which makes snot.